Skip to product information

 Care Tips

-• Pruning Instructions Pruning Instructions: Prune in late winter to maintain shape.
+• Pruning Instructions: Remove dead or damaged branches in early spring to maintain shape.

 View full details